-Best golf club sets 2021
+Best golf club sets

 How much you can expect to spend on a set of golf clubs

 Budget-friendly golf club sets for beginners cost between $200-$500.
-For $500-$1,000, you can get a mid-level set that will satisfy casual players, and serious players looking for a very high-quality set should expect to spend between $1,000-$2,500.
+For $500-$1,000, you can get a midlevel set that will satisfy casual players, and serious players looking for a very high-quality set should expect to spend between $1,000-$2,500.

 Golf club set FAQ

-What is the minimum number of clubs I need in a set?
+What golf clubs should you have in a set?

-A. You can play a full round of golf with as little as seven clubs, which will include a driver, a fairway wood or hybrid, a few irons, a wedge and a putter.
+A. While golf club sets come with different numbers of clubs, there are a few key clubs you’ll want in your arsenal.
+You can play a full round of golf with as few as seven clubs, which will include a driver, a fairway wood or hybrid, a few irons, a wedge and a putter.
 That being said, you may find that you often don’t have the exact right club needed for certain shots.
 Therefore, anyone serious about improving their game should look for a set with at least 10 clubs.

 How long do golf clubs last?